 ICE LIBOR.
-The Trustee or its agent will obtain LIBOR on the basis of ICE Benchmark Administration ("ICE") LIBOR method ("ICE LIBOR"), using the rate, expressed as a percentage per annum, for one-month or one-year U.S. Dollar deposits, as applicable, as it appears on the ICE Secure File Transfer Protocol (SFTP) service or on the Reuters Screen LIBOR01 Page (or any replacement Reuters page that displays that rate, or on the appropriate page of such other information service that publishes that rate from time to time) as of 11:00 a.m.
+The Trustee or its agent will obtain LIBOR on the basis of the ICE Benchmark Administration ("ICE") LIBOR method ("ICE LIBOR"), using the rate, expressed as a percentage per annum, for one-month or one-year U.S. Dollar deposits, as applicable, as it appears on the ICE Secure File Transfer Protocol (SFTP) service or on the Reuters Screen LIBOR01 Page (or any replacement Reuters page that displays that rate, or on the appropriate page of such other information service that publishes that rate from time to time) as of 11:00 a.m.
 London time on the related Floating Rate Adjustment Date.
 In the event that any person other than ICE takes over the administration of LIBOR, LIBOR will be determined on the basis of the succeeding administrator's LIBOR method.

-On July 27, 2017, the U.K.-based Financial Conduct Authority (the "FCA") announced its intention to cease sustaining LIBOR after 2021.
-The FCA indicated that it does not intend to sustain LIBOR through using its influence or legal powers beyond that date.
-It is possible that ICE and the panel banks could continue to produce LIBOR on the current basis after 2021, if they are willing and able to do so, but no assurance can be given that LIBOR will survive in its current form, or at all.
+On July 27, 2017, the U.K.-based Financial Conduct Authority (the "FCA") announced it would stop persuading or compelling panel banks to submit LIBOR after 2021.
+Accordingly, it is uncertain whether ICE will continue to quote LIBOR after 2021.
+It is possible that ICE and the panel banks will continue to produce LIBOR on the current basis after 2021, if they are willing and able to do so, but no assurance can be given that LIBOR will survive in its current form, or at all.
 In early 2018, ICE stated its intention to continue to administer and quote LIBOR after 2021, possibly employing an alternative methodology.
+There can be no assurance that LIBOR on any date accurately represents the London interbank rate or the rate applicable to actual loans in U.S. dollars for the relevant period between panel European banks or that an alternative methodology will be comparable to the current methodology or have comparable results.

 Among the efforts to identify a set of alternative U.S. dollar reference rates are proposals by the Alternative Reference Rates Committee ("ARRC") convened by the Federal Reserve Board and the Federal Reserve Bank of New York for determining an alternative reference rate, including the recommended terms for new issuances of LIBOR-based floating rate securities, as such terms have been adjusted in accordance with ARRC recommendations and set forth below (the "ARRC Endorsed Terms").
 Ginnie Mae has adopted the ARRC Endorsed Terms for determining a Replacement Rate for LIBOR Classes.
 Consequently, if Ginnie Mae determines that a Benchmark Transition Event and its related Benchmark Replacement Date, each as defined below, have occurred prior to any Floating Rate Adjustment Date, Ginnie Mae will notify the Trustee and thereafter, the Benchmark Replacement determined in accordance with this section will replace LIBOR as the index applicable to all LIBOR Classes.
-See "Risk Factors - Changes to, or elimination of, LIBOR could adversely affect your investments in the securities" in the related Offering Circular Supplement.
+See "Risk Factors - Changes to, the elimination of, and uncertainty with respect to, LIBOR could adversely affect your investment" in the related Offering Circular Supplement.